A unified precision matrix estimation framework via sparse column-wise inverse operator under weak sparsity: Introduction

-In high dimensional data analysis, there are many specific situations where we need to estimate the precision matrix and many methods were proposed in literature.
+In high dimensional data analysis, there are various specific situations where we need to estimate the precision matrix and many methods were proposed in literature.
 Usually, these methods are based on the well-known procedure CLIME or the graphical Lasso.
 For example, to study the data with heavy-tailed distributions, \cite{avella2018robust} considered a robust approach to estimate the population covariance matrix and also the precision matrix.
 In details, they used the robust covariance matrix as a pilot estimator and implemented the CLIME method.
 For non-Guassian data, \cite{liu2009nonparanormal} introduced a non-paranormal graphical model to describe the correlation among covariates. \cite{liu2012high} and \cite{xue2012regularized} proposed a non-parametric rank-based estimator to estimate the covariance matrix and the precision matrix of the non-paranormal graphical model.
 In details, \cite{liu2012high} proposed four precision matrix estimators by plugging the rank-based estimate into the Dantzig-type method \citep{yuan2010high}, the CLIME \citep{Cai2011A}, the graphical Lasso \citep{yuan2007model, friedman2008sparse} and the neighbourhood pursuit estimator\citep{meinshausen2006high}.
 For the matrix valued data where the covariance matrix and the precision matrix have certain structures such as Kronecker product, \cite{leng2012sparse} and \cite{zhou2014gemini} proposed feasible methods to estimate the precision matrix for matrix data.
 In particular, \cite{leng2012sparse} used the graphical Lasso and \cite{zhou2014gemini} considered both the graphical Lasso and CLIME.
 These methods are driven by CLIME or the graphical Lasso.
-Comparably, we can use the SCIO method and derive the error bounds for these estimators.
-Theoretically, these new SCIO-based methods can get the same consistence results as the ones based on CLIME.
-Computationally, as our recent work \citep{wang2019cumulative} show, implementing SCIO is much faster than solving CLIME or the graphical Lasso for high dimensional data.
+Computationally, it is well known that the implementation of CLIME or the graphical Lasso is time-consuming.
+As our recent work \cite{wang2020efficient} showed, for $p \gg n$, the computation complexities of SCIO and D-trace are $O(np^2)$ while the one of the graphical Lasso is $O(p^3)$ for general case \citep[e.g.,][Section 3]{witten2011new}.
+For CLIME, each column is a Dantzig-selector regression and the state of the art algorithm is ``flare" \citep{li2015flare} which is based on the linearized alternating direction method of multipliers proposed by \cite{wang2012linearized}.
+For each column, the subprogram involves a Lasso problem whose computation is time-consuming.
+A detailed comparison on the computation time of these methods can be found in Section 3.
+Motivated by the appealing computational efficiency, it is natural to ask whether we can establish comparable convergence rates for Lasso-type methods under the weak sparse case with mild conditions.